Synchronized-TV/node-images-cache/README.md

  - store these urls binary content as base64
  - fallback to original url when image not found in cache

+:warning: As images are downloaded via AJAX, the remote urls must have [CORS enabled](http://enable-cors.org)

 ## QuickStart

 ```js